 The university is currently building a new campus.
-At the heart of this campus will be the information and education center, which will include a library for the humanities, academic and research spaces, and public spaces that serve the community.
+At the heart of this campus is the Metropolitan Sheptytsky Information Research Center, the first building of its type built in post-Soviet Ukraine.
+It includes a library for the humanities, academic and research spaces, and public spaces that serve the community.

 From an architectural point of view, the term openness plays a major role in the design of the building.
 This concept is reflected in the barrier-free ground floor of the building.
 The reading, exhibition and conference areas as well as a café and the university bookshop are located here.
-The upper levels of the building will be more academic in nature, with a predominantly open-stack collection, various reading spaces, quiet study zones and group work rooms.
-Both the public and academic portions of the building are flexible spaces organized around a vertical atrium space that always affords views out to a beautiful park located adjacent to the campus.
+The upper levels of the building are more academic in nature, with a predominantly open-stack collection, various reading spaces, quiet study zones and group work rooms.
+Both the public and academic portions of the building are flexible spaces organized around a vertical atrium space that always affords views out to the beautiful Stryiskyi Park located adjacent to the campus.